5HT/exe-archive/README.md

 connected and being driven by a language with quantifiers as primitives.

 Infinity is a dependently typed language for stream processing, distributed processing and text processing.
-We use Coq to prototype the standard library including the theories needed to prove code invariants instead of testing them.
+We use Cubical to prototype the standard library including the theories needed to prove code invariants instead of testing them.
 Infinity is a source to source translator which lets you use different languages at runtime:
 Erlang, Rust, Clang, Futhark, Julia, etc.